microsoft/CameraTraps/README.md

 ## 📣 Announcement
-### Compatibility with CUDA 12.1
-The new version of PytorchWildlife uses the latest version of Pytorch (currently 2.3.1), which is compatible with CUDA 12!

-### 🥳 MegaDetectorV6 beta testing!
+### 🏎️💨💨 SMALLER, BETTER, and FASTER!
+MegaDetectorV6 public beta testing started!
-Greetings!
-For the past few weeks, we have been working on the next generation of MegaDetector, focusing on computational efficiency and performance.
-We have trained multiple new models using the latest YOLO-v9 architecture and want to start a public beta testing with these new models to ensure they work as expected on real-world datasets.
-In the beta testing, we will let people test the compact version of MegaDetectorV6 (MDv6-c).
-This MDv6-c model has only one-sixth of the parameters of the current MegaDetectorV5 and exhibits 12% higher recall on animal detection in our validation datasets.
+The public beta testing for MegaDetectorV6 has officially started!
+We have been working on the next generation of MegaDetector for a while, focusing on computational efficiency and performance.
+We have trained multiple new models using the latest YOLO-v9 architecture, and in the public beta testing, we want to ensure these models work as expected on real-world datasets.
+In the beta testing, we will allow people to test the compact version of MegaDetectorV6 (MDv6-c).
+This MDv6-c model has only ***one-sixth (SMALLER)*** of the parameters of the current MegaDetectorV5 and exhibits ***12% higher recall (BETTER)*** on animal detection in our validation datasets.
 In other words, MDv6-c has significantly fewer false negatives when detecting animals, making it a more robust model than MegaDetectorV5.
+Furthermore, one of our testers reported that the speed of MDv6-c is at least ***5 times faster (FASTER)*** than MegaDetectorV5 on their datasets.

 |Models|Parameters|Precision|Recall|
 |---|---|---|---|